Body for Life: Weight training

-Most of these exercise can be performed using either dumbbells, a barbell, a Smith machine, a cable machine with adjustable pulleys or a specially-designed apparatus.
+Most of these exercises can be performed using either dumbbells, a barbell, a Smith machine, a cable machine with adjustable pulleys or a specially designed apparatus.
 Two exercises should be chosen for each muscle group.
 Five sets of the first exercise are performed, and then one set of the second.
 Weights for each set should be chosen so that the specified number of repetitions can be achieved at the specified level of intensity.
-For example:Weight training sessions proceed at a brisk pace, with one minute of rest between the first four sets for a muscle group, and no rest between the final two sets.
+For example: Weight training sessions proceed at a brisk pace, with one minute of rest between the first four sets for a muscle group, and no rest between the final two sets.
 The cadence for each repetition should be one second to lift the weight (while exhaling deeply), one second holding it at the top, two seconds to lower the weight (while inhaling deeply) and then one second pausing before the next repetition.
 Each session should be completed within about 45 minutes.

 Aerobic exercise

 Most forms of aerobic exercise are suitable.
 Common choices include walking or running (perhaps on a treadmill), cycling, swimming, or the use of a rowing machine or cross-trainer.
 However, exercise classes are generally not suitable, unless they are specifically designed to suit Body for Life.

 Aerobic exercise sessions are limited to 20 minutes duration.
 They compensate for this by following the same "wave" pattern of steadily increasing intensity just like the weight training sessions.
+The aerobic, often referred to as cardio, sessions are a modified High Intensity Interval Training (HIIT).

 During the first 2 minutes, intensity should be at 5.
 Minutes 3, 4, 5, and 6 should be at intensity levels 6, 7, 8, and 9 respectively.
 Minute 7 goes back down to 6 intensity level and continues the wave pattern until the 19th minute where you push intensity level to 10.
 The last minute is a cool down to 5 intensity.
 You should be completely exhausted at this point so stretch afterwards.

 Phillips maintains that aerobic exercise is more effective for fat loss when done first thing in the morning, because it raises the metabolism for the remainder of the day, and because the body draws more heavily on its fat stores after fasting overnight.